Sideritis: Taxonomy

 Botanists have encountered difficulties in naming and classifying the varieties of Sideritis due to their subtle differences.
 One particularly confusing case is that of S. angustifolia Lagasca and S. tragoriganum Lagasca.

 Botany

-The genus is composed of short (8–50 cm), xerophytic subshrubs or herbs, annual or perennial, that grow at high altitudes (usually over 1000 m) with little or no soil, often on the surface of rocks.
+The genus is composed of short (8–50 cm), xerophytic subshrubs or herbs, annual or perennial, that grow at high elevation (usually over 1000 m) with little or no soil, often on the surface of rocks.

 It is pubescent, either villous or coated by a fine, woolly layer of microscopic intertwined hairs.